 - A company promising they can remove your specific result will cost you more money in the long run.

 - Yes, things can sometimes be directly removed if the situation fits a distinct use case as we’ve highlighted above.
-We’ve written/spoken extensively about these scenarios on our blog, in our Ultimate Online Reputation Management guide, and in our CEO’s class on SEO and online reputation management.
+We’ve written/spoken extensively about these scenarios on our blog, in our Ultimate Online Reputation Management guide, and in our CEO’s class on SEO and ORM.
 We look into all removal options when working with a client but, the reality is, the majority of situations simply do not fit the strict criteria for removal.

 - This shift in Google policy shows it’s even harder to get something removed, making it an even more limited option for most people.
 A former reputation management company went out of business over promising and under delivering.

-- Your best approach to improving your online reputation is to build and maintain a positive online presence.
+- Your best approach to improving your reputation is to build and maintain a positive online presence.

 - Research shows that if 4-5 results on the first page of Google results for your name show you are good at what you do professionally, people are more likely to want to work with you.
 Additionally, if you happen to happen a negative search result but also positive content also out there, people are more likely to overlook the negative info.